jruels/fun-istio/labs/07-istio1/index.md

 ```
 NOTE: The cluster IP for the **details** app.
 This app is running on port 9080

-7. Access the mtltest pod
+4. Access the mtltest pod (replace with actual pod name)
 ```
-kubectl exec -it mtlstest-bbf7bd6c-9rmwn /bin/bash
+kubectl exec -it <mtlstest-bbf7bd6c-9rmwn> /bin/bash
 ```

-8. Run cURL to access to the details app
+5. Run cURL to access to the details app
 ```
 curl -k -v https://details:9080/details/0
 ```